reddvid/reddvid.github.io/rpn-news-released/index.md

 The app is available now on the Google Play Store: [RPN News - Apps on Google Play](https://play.google.com/store/apps/details?id=com.rpnradio.news&hl=en&gl=US)

-Update: Download for iPhone here: [RPN News on the App Store](https://apps.apple.com/app/id1590143546)
+Update #1: Download for iPhone here: [RPN News on the App Store](https://apps.apple.com/app/id1590143546)

+Update #2: Download from Huawei AppGallery: [RPN News on Huawei AppGallery](https://appgallery.huawei.com/app/C105053423)

-As for Huawei devices (App Gallery) <del>and iPhone App Store</del>, the app is still under review for each platform.
-Will add the links as soon as they're approved.
+<del>As for Huawei devices (AppGallery) and iPhone App Store, the app is still under review for each platform.
+Will add the links as soon as they're approved.</del>

 # What's Next